SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/stackFrame.md

 @cha:stackframe

 While the representation of execution as objects, _contexts_, is conceptually relevant, it has many drawbacks as mentioned in Chapter *@cha:SemanticsByExample@*.
 In this chapter we present the stack frame used by the Pharo Virtual machine.
 We show how the Pharo virtual machine represents the execution stack as a contiguous memory region addressing the limits of context representation.
+The stack frame is under the responsibility of the interpreter.
+This is why the stack manipulation are operations defined within this class.
+Chapter *@cha:interpreter@* will present in detail the functionalities of the interpreter, such as method lookup.

 We first discuss the stack value representation, then we discuss the structure of stack frame elements, and finally, we show that contrary to the context representation, with a stack frame arguments are not mixed with temporaries and do not have to be duplicated between caller and callee methods.